 - 1/4 teaspoon freshly ground black pepper, or to taste

-- Place the broth, water, onions, celery, carrots, and garlic in a large stockpot over high heat.
+Place the broth, water, onions, celery, carrots, and garlic in a large stockpot over high heat.
 Bring the mixture to a boil.
-Add the dried split peas, turn down the heat, and simmer for 35-35 minutes, or until the vegetables are tender and the peas are very soft.
-Add the salt, cumin, red pepper, and black pepper.
+Add the dried split peas, turn down the heat, and simmer for 35 minutes, or until the vegetables are tender and the peas are very soft.
+As an option, add salt, cumin, red pepper powder, and black pepper to taste.

-- Using a potato masher or the back of a metal spoon, mash the peas for about 3-5 minutes, or until the soup is creamy, adding more water as necessary.
-(Alternatively, you can choose to puree a little more than half of the soup in a blender and then mix it with the un-pureed portion.)
+Using a potato masher or the back of a metal spoon, mash the peas for about 3 to 5 minutes, or until the soup is creamy, adding more water as necessary.
+Alternatively, you can choose to puree a little more than half of the soup in a blender and then mix it with the un-pureed portion.
 Add more salt and pepper to taste and serve hot with bread or rice.